executablebooks/sphinx-book-theme/docs/configure.md

 }
 ```

-The deafult value of the title is `Contents`.
+The default value of the title is `Contents`.

 ## Control the left sidebar items